Reinforcement Learning via Self-Distillation: Related Work

 In the RLVR setting, it is common for an (outcome) reward to be given only at the end of a sequence.
 To improve credit assignment, several works learn so-called process reward models~(PRMs) that estimate rewards for each step in the sequence~\citep{lightman2023let,wang2023math,setlur2024rewarding}.
 Unlike our RLRF setting, PRMs are typically trained on scalar rewards, either on value estimates for intermediate states or on outcome rewards~\citep{cui2025process}.
 Unlike the self-teacher in SDPO, PRMs are a distinct model from the student, introducing significant memory overhead.
 Our work shows that \emph{each language model is implicitly a PRM} through retrospection if given rich feedback.

-Conceptually, our work is related to ``expert iteration''~\citep{anthony2017thinking} where a student is bootstrapped by repeatedly imitating an improved version of itself (called the ``expert'').
+Conceptually, our work is related to ``bootstrapping your own latent''~\citep[BYOL;][]{grill2020bootstrap} and ``expert iteration''~\citep{anthony2017thinking} where a student is bootstrapped by repeatedly imitating an improved version of itself (called the ``expert'').
 Canonically, the expert combines the student with test-time search, such as tree search~\citep{anthony2017thinking} or majority voting~\citep{zuo2025ttrl}.
-In contrast, SDPO leverages the student's ability to learn from rich feedback provided in-context.
+In contrast, SDPO leverages the student's ability to learn from rich feedback provided in-context, which is related to ``augmented views'' in BYOL.\looseness=-1